barclayd/MakeABurger/README.md

 # MakeABurger
-Create a customer burger React app
+Create a custom burger app and watch it be built before your eyes.
+Built using React.